Shuaib: Parallels with other prophets

 Shuayb's mission is often mentioned in the Qur'an with the mission of Noah, Hud, Saleh and Lot.
 Scholars have pointed out that these five prophets exemplify the early prophetic missions: The prophet would be sent to his community; the community would pay no attention to his warning and would instead threaten him with punishment; after years of preaching, God would ask him to leave his community, while his people were subsequently destroyed in a punishment.
-Scholars chronologically interpret the listing of the five prophets, so Shuʿayb was a descendant of Ibrahim and Nuh (Noah).
+Scholars chronologically interpret the listing of the five prophets, so Shuʿayb was a descendant of Ibrahim (Abraham) and Nuh (Noah).

 Claimed burial places of Shuayb

 Wādī Shuʿayb, Jordan

 One claimed tomb of Shuayb is found in Jordan, 2 km west of the town of Mahis, in an area called Wādī Shuʿayb (وَادِي شُعَيْب).